Vodafone's return to growth hints at wider sector recovery

 But on Tuesday it finally forecast 2016 core earnings growth on an organic basis following seven straight years of declines.

-That follows updates from the likes of Telefonica and Deutsche Telekom which also showed signs of gradual, if slow, improvement in Europe.
+That follows updates from the likes of Telefonica (TEF.MC) and Deutsche Telekom (DTEGn.DE) which also showed signs of gradual, if slow, improvement in Europe.

 Vodafone, which has 446 million mobile customers in countries ranging from Albania to Ireland, Qatar, India, South Africa and New Zealand, posted fourth quarter organic service revenue, which strips out one off costs such as handsets, up 0.1 percent following 10 quarters of declines.